sanjeevai/Investigate_a_dataset/README.md

 It contains information about 10,000 movies collected from The Movie Database(TMDb).

+I posed some questions in the starting of the project and then addressed those questions in my analysis.

+I used Pandas, NumPy and matplotlib to generate statistical conclusion throughout my project.

+Limitations of this data are also mentioned in the conclusion part.

+### Metadata
 - Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.

 - There are some odd characters in the ‘cast’ column.
 They are not important because this columns will not be included in our analysis.

 - The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of 2010 dollars accounting for inflation over time.

-I posed some questions in the starting of the project and then addressed those questions in my analysis.

-I used Pandas, NumPy and matplotlib to generate statistical conclusion throughout my project.

-Limitations of this data are also mentioned in the conclusion part.

 ### Libraries